 All the sweet green icing flowing down

-This isn’t just a surreal metaphor—it actually happened.
-A cake was left outside during a picnic, and the sight stuck in Webb’s memory.
+This isn’t just a metaphor; it actually happened.
+A cake was left outside during a picnic, and that image stuck in Webb’s memory.

 I don’t think that I can take it